 One potential drawback of grandparent 529 plans traditionally has been that they can affect financial aid eligibility for the beneficiary.
 However, thanks to upcoming changes to the Free Application for Federal Student Aid (FAFSA), grandparents no longer have to worry about the “financial aid trap”.

 “The Department of Education has not issued any guidance on the FAFSA Simplification provisions of the Consolidated Appropriations Act of 2021 yet, but it does appear that grandparents (along with non-custodial parents and anyone else outside of the custodial household) will be able to assist with college payments without negative federal financial aid implications,” she said.

-The new, simplified FAFSA goes live on October 1, 2023 for the 2024-25 academic year.
-This is subject to change, however, so it’s important to keep an eye on this page for any updates.
+The new, simplified FAFSA goes live in December 2023 for the 2024-25 academic year.
+This date, a delay from the FAFSA’s typical start date of October 1, is subject to change, however, so it’s important to keep an eye out for any updates.

 How Grandparent 529 Plans Affect Financial Aid